StCroixTourism.com - It's about all things St. Croix...

 St. Croix History and General Information

-US Flag Spain Flag Denmark Flag France Flag Netherlands Flag Great Britain Flag Knights of Malta Flag
+US Flag Spain Flag Denmark Flag France Flag Netherlands Flag Flag of England Knights of Malta Flag

 The Carib were the last of the Native Indian people to inhabit St. Croix.
 The Carib people were originally from the Guiana region of South America.
 They were not the first Indians on St. Croix..
 The Tainos or Arawaks came before them and the Caribs didn't arrive on the island until the early 1400's.
 It was the Carib that greeted Columbus on his second voyage through the islands.